Cotswold Line: Services

 As of 11 December 2011, the previous off peak weekday service continues: roughly an hourly service between London and Worcester.
 Due to constraints of the former single track, there are some two-hour gaps.
 These services are extensions of the half-hourly Oxford fast trains.
 Some of the former gaps have been partly filled by three additional trains as far as Moreton-in-Marsh (running through from/to London Paddington).

 During peak hours, both Oxford fast trains are extended to Worcester, giving a half-hourly service.
 Overall, about half the trains continue to/from Great Malvern and five trains a day continue to and from Hereford.

 There is also an additional commuter service to and from Oxford in the morning and evening, which additionally calls at the halts (their "Parliamentary" service, preventing their closure).

 The historic problem of some trains having to wait at passing loops, extending journey times, has been eliminated by the redoubling, although some still have to wait at Charlbury or Evesham.

 Due to short platforms, passengers alighting at stations except Shrub Hill, Worcestershire Parkway, Oxford and Hereford should listen to onboard announcements telling them from which coaches they should alight.
 Normally this is from the 2–5 coaches at the country end of the train (further from the ticket barrier at London Paddington).

 In 2007 some trains in the morning rush hour started at Abergavenny but this was discontinued from December 2008.

 Usage

 The busiest stations on this line are the city stations at Oxford, Worcester and Hereford, followed by Great Malvern.
-The busiest station served exclusively by Great Western Railway's Cotswold Line services is Charlbury, followed by Moreton-in-Marsh.
+The busiest station served exclusively by Great Western Railway's Cotswold Line services is Moreton-in-Marsh, followed by Hanborough.